-Session 3: Intercultural differences & leading diverse teams Why it matters:
+Session 3: Intercultural differences & leading diverse teams

 A clear picture about deep cultural differences (national, disciplinary, gender etc.) and the large risks and slim chances of diverse teams is indispensable for leaders to steer towards excellence.
 Participants will become competent themselves and a resource to conceptualize strategies enhancing a diverse workforce's successful contribution.